Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

 }
 ```

 A worker first tries to get a job from its work queue.
-If there are no jobs
+If there are no
-left in the the queue, the worker asks its engine to pick a random worker.
+jobs left in its own queue, the worker asks the engine to pick a random
-Then the worker proceeds to steal work from that worker queue, taking care to
+worker.
+Then the worker proceeds to steal work from that worker queue,
-not steal work from itself first (It could be that the engine returned this same
+taking care to not steal work from itself first (It could be that the
-worker).
+engine returned this same worker).

-In case neither our worker or the worker returned by the engine have more work
+In case neither our worker or the worker returned by the engine have more
-to do, we yield the worker and return no job.
+work to do, we yield the worker and return no job.

 ## Job queues

-One of the most interesting (imho) posts in the molecular series was the implementation
+One of the most interesting posts in the molecular series is the
-of a lock-free job queue.
+implementation of a lock-free job queue.
+The job queue is basically
-The job queue is basically a double-ended queue where:
+a double-ended queue implemented as a pre-allocated vector, where:

  - A worker inserts and removes jobs from its queue in a LIFO fashion,
    using `JobQueue::push()` and `JobQueue::pop()`.
 This means no concurrent calls
-   to `pop()` and `push()` could happen.
+   to `pop()` and `push()` could happen (Since these are only called from the worker
+   thread).

  - Other workers steal jobs from the queue in a FIFO fashion,
    using `JobQueue::steal()`. `steal()` operations can be invoked concurrently while